Kelmatou/LeagueAPI/README.md

 [![MIT Licensed](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/Kelmatou/LeagueAPI/blob/master/LICENSE)

 <p align="center">
-  &nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp
  <img width="200" src="https://github.com/Kelmatou/LeagueAPI/blob/master/screenshots/devices.png">
-  &nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp
 </p>
 League API is a League of Legends Framework in Swift.
 It provides an easy way to get League's data into your iOS, WatchOS, TvOS and MacOS application.

+It is designed to be easy to use, taking advantage of Swift enums.
+It also comes with some internal mechanisms, to handle any API key rate limit.

 **Support League of Legends, Clash, Teamfight Tactics and League of Runnetera APIs**